-In December of 2022, K9 Rocket successfully completed his yearly recertification for patrol and narcotic related functions.
-The K9 unit attended numerous community functions and conducted K9 demos at various events throughout the year to include National Night Out, and Red Ribbon Week.
+In December of 2023, K9 Rocket successfully completed his yearly recertification for patrol and narcotic related functions.
+The K9 unit attended numerous community functions and conducted K9 demos at various events throughout the year to include National Night Out and Red Ribbon Week.

-K9 Kilo and Rocket recovered more than 50 grams of methamphetamine, 7 grams of heroin, and 2 grams of cocaine.
-They also had more than 10 arrests and surrenders.
+K9 Kilo and Rocket recovered numerous amounts of illegal narcotics and paraphernalia and had more than 15 arrests and surrenders.